DirtyRacer1337/Jellyfin.Plugin.PhoenixAdult/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Include**
+1. Jellyfin or Emby
+2. Plugin Version
-1. Scene URL
+3. Scene URL
-2. File Name
+4. File Name
-3. Log File
+5. Log File